pyca/pyopenssl/doc/index.rst

-.. pyOpenSSL documentation master file, created by sphinx-quickstart on Sat Jul 16 07:12:22 2011.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to pyOpenSSL's documentation!
 =====================================

+.. topic:: Abstract

    This module is a rather thin wrapper around (a subset of) the OpenSSL library.
    With thin wrapper I mean that a lot of the object methods do nothing more than calling a corresponding function in the OpenSSL library.

 Contents: